carlhuda/janus/README.markdown

 Linux users can install `gvim` for an experience identical to MacVim.
 On Debian/Ubuntu, simply `apt-get install vim-gnome`.
 For remote servers, install console vim with `apt-get install vim-nox`.
-If you are not yet a ruby developer, you will propably also need to install `rake` and `ruby-dev` before installing the janus distribution.
+On a fresh Ubuntu install you also have to install the packages `rake` and `ruby-dev` before running the install script and `exuberant-ctags` for ctags support.

 ## Installation